angular/quickstart/README.md

 Thereafter, run them with `npm run e2e`.

 That command first compiles, then simultaneously starts the Http-Server at `localhost:8080` and launches protractor.

 The pass/fail test results appear at the bottom of the terminal window.
+A custom reporter (see `protractor.config.js`) generates a  `./protractor-results.txt` file which is easier to read; this file is excluded from source control.

 Shut it down manually with Ctrl-C.